r4vi/stupidhackathon.uk/pages/index.md

 ## THEMES

-There will be prize for best idea in each of these categories.
+There will be a prize for best idea in each of these categories.

   * MARGINALLY MORE EFFICIENT FOOD DELIVERY
   * PUT SOME SENSORS ON IT